-Property, plant and equipment are stated at cost, less accumulated depreciation and impairment, if any.
+Property, plant and equipments are stated at cost, less accumulated depreciation and impairment, if any.
+Such cost includes purchase price, borrowing cost and any cost directly attributable to bringing the assets to its working condition for its intended use, net charges on foreign exchange contracts and adjustments arising from exchange rate variations attributable to the assets.
 Costs directly attributable to acquisition are capitalized until the property, plant and equipment are ready for use, as intended by management.
-The Group depreciates property, plant and equipment over their estimated useful lives suing the Written down value method for assets situated at Head office and Chennai Branch & Straight line method for others.
-The estimated useful lives of assets as prescribed under Part C of Schedule II of the companies Act, 2013 are as follows:
+The company depreciates property, plant and equipment using Straight line Method over their estimated useful lives as prescribed under Part C of Schedule II of the Companies Act 2013.